.

 Deborah Cullinan, Vice President for the Arts, Stanford University

-Molly Garfinkel, Managing Director City Lore/Director Place Matters, NYC
+Molly Garfinkel, Co-Director, City Lore and Program Director, Place Matters, NYC

 John Kreidler, former Director of the San Francisco Arts Council’s CETA-funded Neighborhood Art Program